 After forming, the concrete products are cured with CO₂ using a process that does not require expensive capture, compression or purification of the CO₂, high temperature or elevated pressure.
 This flexibility enables use of a wide range of CO₂ containing streams ranging from point-source or distributed emissions that can be used directly, to merchant gas sourced from such sources, to emerging direct air capture technologies.

 The Reversa process reduces emissions by at least 70%, and potentially more than 100%, through a combination of utilization (permanently embedding CO₂ into the concrete) and avoidance (reducing CO₂ emissions associated with the raw materials).

-Development of the Reversa technology at UCLA began in 2013.
-In 2020, with support from the U.S. Department of Energy and the NRG COSIA Carbon XPRIZE, the technology was used to produce over 10,000 concrete blocks using a full scale curing chamber and flue gas CO₂ taken directly from a coal power plant in Wyoming.
-Two other field trials are planned for later this year that will demonstrate Reversa’s viability across a wide range of CO₂ concentrations, flue gas streams, and environmental conditions.
-Ongoing work at UCLA and CarbonBuilt is focused on expanding our product portfolio and improving process efficiency.
+Development of the Reversa technology at UCLA began in 2014.
+In 2020, with support from the U.S. Department of Energy and the NRG COSIA Carbon XPRIZE, the technology was used to produce over 10,000 concrete blocks using the CO₂ in flue gas taken directly from a coal power plant at the Wyoming Integrated Test Center.

 THE REVERSA™ PROCESS

-Rahul Shendure, CarbonBuilt CEO
+- Rahul Shendure, CarbonBuilt CEO